 Did you receive a telephone call or an email claiming to be from the CBSA indicating a parcel has been received and requesting a payment?
 This is a scam!

-We will not open emails that include attachments, nor will we open any links provided in an email.
+We will not open attachments or any links provided in an email due to security measures.

 The Border Information Service (BIS) is an automated telephone service that provides general information in English or French on CBSA programs, services and initiatives through recorded scripts.